 Hub-spoke network topology, a hub virtual network acts as a central point of connectivity to several spoke virtual networks.
 The hub can also be the connectivity point to on-premises datacenters.
 The spoke virtual networks peer with the hub and helps to isolate workloads.

 Azure Virtual WAN is a networking service that brings networking, security, and routing functions together in a single operational interface.

 Network virtual appliance (NVA) is a network device that supports functions like connectivity, application delivery, wide-area network (WAN) optimization, and security.
 NVAs include Azure Firewall and Azure Load Balancer.

 In Forced tunneling scenario all internet-bound traffic originating on Azure VMs is routed or "forced" to go through an inspection and auditing appliance.
 Unauthorized internet access can potentially lead to information disclosure or other types of security breaches without the traffic inspection or audit.

-Network Security Group (NSG) is used to filter network traffic to and from Azure resources in an Azure virtual network.
+Network security groups (NSGs) are used to filter network traffic to and from Azure resources in an Azure virtual network.
 A network security group contains security rules that allow or deny inbound network traffic to, or outbound network traffic from, several types of Azure resources.

-Application Security Group (ASG) enable you to configure network security as a natural extension of an application's structure.
-It allows you to group virtual machines and define network security policies based on those groups.
-You can reuse your security policy at scale without manual maintenance of explicit IP addresses.
+Application security groups enable you to configure network security as a natural extension of an application's structure.
+You can use them to group virtual machines and define network security policies based on those groups.
+You can reuse your security policy at scale without needing to manually maintain explicit IP addresses.

 User Defined Routes (UDR) can be used to override Azure's default system routes, or to add additional routes to a subnet's route table.

-The following key requirements and considerations that affect your Azure Virtual Desktop deployment decision:
+The following key requirements and considerations affect your Azure Virtual Desktop deployment decisions:

 - Internet ingress and egress requirements.